-James is an expert lawyer and barrister in regulatory litigation, investigations and trial work.
-Specialising in financial markets and consumer credit, fair trading and health and safety.
+James is an expert lawyer and barrister in regulatory litigation, investigations and trial work, specialising in financial markets and consumer credit, fair trading and health and safety.

 LLB (Hons) Senior Scholarship in Law

 James is a commercial, regulatory and criminal litigator.
 He is an expert in civil and criminal regulatory disputes and investigations relating to the consumer, financial markets, safety and transport sectors.
-He acts for private and government clients in a broad range of matters, from advisory to appellate court litigation.
+He acts for private and government clients in a broad range of matters, from advisory to trial and appellate court litigation.

-James is formerly a Teaching Fellow at the University of Auckland, and prior to that won a number of academic prizes, including a Senior Scholarship from the University of Auckland’s Law faculty (top three in graduating year by GPA) and the Brookfields Lawyers Scholarship (top student per academic excellence).
+James was formerly a Teaching Fellow at the University of Auckland, and prior to that won a number of academic prizes, including a Senior Scholarship from the University of Auckland’s Law faculty (top three in graduating year by GPA) and the Brookfields Lawyers Scholarship (top student per academic excellence).

 Financial Markets Litigation